MASt3R-Fusion: Integrating Feed-Forward Visual Model with IMU, GNSS for High-Functionality SLAM

-\begin{enumerate} \item We propose a framework to fuse feed-forward pointmap regression with multi-sensor information in a tight way, bridging Sim(3)-based visual alignment constraints and metric-scale SE(3) states and factors. \item Based on the feed-forward model, we develop a real-time visual-inertial SLAM system that supports metric-scale pose estimation and dense perception. \item A globally consistent SLAM system that leverages loop closure and GNSS information is developed, in which geometry-based loop closure candidate filtering and full-information iterative optimization are utilized. \item Both public and self-made datasets are employed to comprehensively evaluate the system performance. \item The code is made open-source to benefit the community. \end{enumerate}
+The contributions of this work are listed as follows: \begin{enumerate} \item We propose a framework to fuse feed-forward point-map regression paradigm with multi-sensor information in a tight way, bridging Sim(3)-based visual alignment constraints with metric-scale SE(3) states and factors. \item Based on the feed-forward model, we develop a real-time visual-inertial SLAM system that supports metric-scale pose estimation and dense scene structure perception. \item A globally consistent SLAM system that leverages loop closure and GNSS information is developed, in which geometry-based loop closure candidate filtering and full-information iterative optimization are utilized. \item Both public and self-made datasets are employed to comprehensively evaluate the system performance. \item The code is made open-source to benefit the community. \end{enumerate}